HCP, a program for children and youth with special health care needs

 - HCP services are tailored to fit the need of individual families.

-Policy and guidelines, forms and training for HCP program providers
+Policy and guidelines, forms and training for HCP program providers at local public health agencies.

 This project was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number B04MC28087, Maternal and Child Health Services.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.